 In connection with the Private Placement, the Company has agreed to use its best efforts to (i) on or prior to September 8, 1997, file with the Commission a registration statement with respect to the Common Stock issuable upon conversion of the Series A Preferred, including the Series A Preferred issuable upon exercise of the Placement Warrants, and (ii) cause such registration statement to remain effective until the date the holders of the Series A Preferred have completed the distribution of such securities or until such earlier time as such shares are no longer, by reason of Rule 144(k) promulgated under the Securities Act, required to be registered for the sale thereof by such holders.
+If requested by the Placement Agent, and if practicable in accordance with applicable laws, the registration statement will cover the direct sale of the Common Stock registered thereon to the holders of such securities.

-In addition to the Series A Preferred issued in the Private Placement, this registration statement includes (i) up to an additional 788,951 shares of Common Stock covered by piggyback registration rights granted by the Company to Lindsay A. Rosenwald, M.D., a principal stockholder of the Company and the President and sole stockholder of the Placement Agent and of VentureTek, L.P., a principal stockholder of the Company and (ii) 23,557 shares included in an option granted to Dr. Lawrence Shaw, the Company's former President.
+In addition to the Series A Preferred issued in the Private Placement, the Company may include in such registration statement up to an additional 788,951 shares of Common Stock covered by piggyback registration rights granted by the Company to Lindsay A. Rosenwald, M.D., a principal stockholder of the Company and the President and sole stockholder of the Placement Agent and of VentureTek, L.P., a principal stockholder of the Company.